jliocsar/bitbucket-mcp-server/readme.md

 This will open the MCP Inspector with a GUI to play around and explore the MCP tools.

-## To do

-- Decrease built binary file size
-- Github action for build and tests

 ---

 This project was created using `bun init` in bun v1.2.17.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.